 What are their needs?
 The Kurmi need the salvation offered by God.
 They need Jesus Christ.
 A key issue for the Kurmi is their desire to be recognised by other castes as belonging to the warrior caste of Kshatriya.

 Prayer Points * Pray that the Kurmi may realize that Jesus is their only hope for salvation and any lasting status.

-* The Lion of Judah is offering the Kurmi the right to be a special people, royal priests and holy conquerors of the Almighty.
+* The Lion of Judah is offering the Kurmi the right to be a special people and royal priests of the Almighty.

 * Pray that the Kurmi as a whole heed this call and give their hearts in a positive response.